Year 12 Travel and Tourism

 Students will be in Level 2, but completing Level 3 standards.
 Traditionally Tourism has been taught at Level 2 onwards, but with this two year course now offered from Level 1 it means students will have a real understanding of careers and pathways available to them.
 This could give participants the option to move into a job or further training outside school at the end of Year 12.

-As part of a commitment to a two year course which began at Level 1 in 2020; a huge advantage in 2021, is that students have the opportunity to do work experience and GATEWAY.
+As part of a commitment to a two year course which began at Level 1 in 2023; a huge advantage in 2024, is that students have the opportunity to do work experience and GATEWAY.
 This enables students to experience the Tourism industry first hand.
-This opportunity could even lead onto future employment or an after school job!
+This opportunity could even lead on to future employment or an after school job!

 Both in New Zealand and worldwide, the tourism industry has an increasing demand for confident, skilled people with a passion for providing great services and experiences to visitors from all over the world.
 If that gets you interested then this course is for you!
 Getting to experience the industry in-depth is a big part of this subject.

 Throughout the year students will be exposed to a range of career pathways in the Tourism and Travel industries.
 This includes meeting a number of guest speakers who currently work and train people in the industry.
-There are also further opportunities for students to experience 'taster days' from some of the local Tourism and Travel providers such as The New Zealand School of Tourism (NZST), the International College of Tourism (ITC) and Ara.
+There are also further opportunities for students to experience 'taster days' from some of the local Tourism and Travel providers such as The New Zealand School of Tourism (NZST), the International College of Tourism (ITC), Queenstown Resort College (QRC) and Ara.
 Examples of short courses include:

 - Walt Disney World Florida taster.
 (NZST)